MercyObasi/Solving-Maji-Ndogo-water-crisis-/powerbi/measures/DAX_measures.md

 		    )
 		)

-4. Basic Water Access Classification
+4. Basic Water Access Classification. <br>
 Rules:
    	- Rivers are excluded.
 	- Wells count only if clean.